security

 One possible solution is not fully decrypting the packets.
 However, when looking at the packet information, especially in the header, which can consist of layer 2 and TCP headers.
 You can immediately decipher what is expected and what is malicious.
 You can look at the packers’ length and the arrival time order and understand what DNS server it uses.

 Also, look at the round trip time and the connection times.
-There are a lot of understandings and features that you can extract from encrypted traffic without fully decrypting it.
+You can extract many insights and features from encrypted traffic without fully decrypting it.
 Combining all this information can be fed to different machine learning models to understand good and bad traffic.

 The first thing is getting to know all the traffic around your infrastructure.
 Once you know, they need to know this for on-premises, cloud, and multi-cloud scenarios.
 It would help if you had higher visibility across all environments.

-With all environments, we have infrastructure that our applications and services ride upon.
-Several tools are used to protect.
-These tools will be placed in different parts of the network.
+In all environments, we have infrastructure that our applications and services ride upon.
+Several tools protect this infrastructure, which will be placed in different network parts.
 As you know, we have firewalls, DLP, email gateways, and SIEM.
-We have other tools to carry out various security functions.
+We also have other tools to carry out various security functions.
 These tools will not disappear or be replaced anytime soon but must be better integrated.

 You can introduce a network packet broker.
 So, we can have a packed brokering device that fetches the data and then sends the data back to the existing security tools you have in place.
 Essentially, this ensures that there are no blind spots in the network.
 Remember that this network packet broker should support any workload to any tools.